Fudan-iGEM/2024-wiki/src/inclusivity.md

 After submitting applications and going through a selection process, we successfully received funding from Fudan University's Undergraduate Academic Practice Research Support Program, known as the Xiangbo Project.
 We also secured funding intentions from the **U.S. Consulate General in Shanghai**.
 Additionally, Professor Fu Fang and Professor Yu Zhiyuan have expressed their willingness to help us obtain sponsorships from foundations and hospitals.

 In the future, we plan to further diversify our funding sources.

 In the initial stage, this includes securing grants from schools and government, as well as collaborating with non-profit organizations to cut costs.

 In the mature stage, we will primarily seek funding from socially-conscious individuals and conduct fund-raising sales about STEAMed, striving to achieve financial independence and balance for the initiative.

 ### A Foundation for Others

 Our STEAMed is an innovative and replicable concept.
-All of our course materials (including lesson plans, PPTs, post-lesson assessments, etc.) have been distributed freely both offline and online nationwide.
+All of our course materials (including lesson plans, PPTs, post-lesson assessments, *etc*.) have been distributed freely both offline and online nationwide.
 We have summarized our experience with science education for the ASD population into two guides, which have been uploaded in multiple languages.
 We welcome other organizations to contact us through various channels to exchange ideas on how to optimize and promote STEAMed education.
 By doing this, other teams or external entities can easily build upon our work.

 ## Conclusion